LeviFinnPerry/BrainTumour/fp_proposal_perry_levi.md

 ### License / Ethics

 TCIA data is released for research use under its own CC by 4.0 license.
-No new labels are being created as they are already provided in the dataset, however deployment would require formal clinical validation and ethical review before it could be extended onto unseen MRI slices outside of the dataset.
+No new labels are being created as they are already provided in the dataset.
+However, deployment would require formal clinical validation and ethical review before it could be extended onto unseen MRI slices outside of the dataset.

 |  |  |
 |-------|-----------------------------------------------------------------|